william-schloetel/proj-robotic-animation/README.md

 I opted to use an Arduino Uno microcontroller.
 Its versatility and accessibility made it perfect for this project.
 With minimal overhead and a custom IDE, the Arduino Uno made setup and programming a breeze.
 Getting familiar with the Arduino gave me the confidence to start exploring other microcontrollers, like the Raspberry Pi.

-To generate servo motion that was fluid and believable, I made use of a fantastic <a href=“https://github.com/ArminJo/ServoEasing”>servo easing library</a> that allowed me to fine-tune the servo motion.
+To generate servo motion that was fluid and believable, I made use of a fantastic [servo easing library](https://github.com/ArminJo/ServoEasing) that allowed me to fine-tune the servo motion.
 The servos were able to smoothly accelerate and decelerate, emulating different sine functions.
-The library also enabled synchronized servo movements between multiple servos.
+The library also enabled synchronized servo movements between multiple servos and allowed for variable servo speeds.
 The results were great.

 <br>
 <p float="left">